Surroundings of Masseria il Frantoio

 The countryside of Ostuni: Valle D’Itria

 The Valle D’Itria (the center of the world!) is a widespread hill patterned by gentle karst latches, as karst is the area of which it constitutes the heart: the Murgia dei Trulli, one of the best place to visit in Puglia.
 Its toponym derives from the byzantine orient, in remembrance of our Lady of Odegitria, the one who shows the way.
 There came many visitors to whom show “the right way”, in this land at the Mediterranean sea, millennial place of encounters and collisions between peoples of different and distant origins.

 A lively and multi-colored landscape, in which three colors emerge: green like the thriving nature, oak plantations, olive tree groves, vineyards; white like the milk of lime, which coat after coat paints in white the Trulli, the manor farms and the ancient hamlets; finally red like the color of bolus, the characteristic ground which, for its properties, while covering the soil with a thin layer allows a blooming nature.

 The reserve of Torre Guaceto and the park of the Dune Costiere

-One is national reserve, the other regional park, but both are places of protection and conservation of an inestimable natural and cultural patrimony and characterised by the presence of Mediterranean scrub, avifauna and humid zones.
-Diverse are the possible activities to contemplate and assimilate the beauty, the rarity and the ecological importance of the places.
+The first one is national reserve near Ostuni, the other one a regional park, but both are places of protection and conservation of an inestimable natural and cultural patrimony and characterised by the presence of Mediterranean scrub, avifauna and humid zones.
+Different are the possible activities to contemplate and assimilate the beauty, the rarity and the ecological importance of the places.